namoopsoo/time-parser/README.md

 4. [Can I use this?](#can-i-use-this)

 ### What
-This is a simple time tracker [lambda](https://aws.amazon.com/lambda/) and [DynamoDB](https://aws.amazon.com/dynamodb/) based service, built as a project to learn clojure and micro services.
+This is a simple time tracker [lambda](https://aws.amazon.com/lambda/) and [DynamoDB](https://aws.amazon.com/dynamodb/) based service, built as a project to learn [clojure](https://www.braveclojure.com/) and micro services.
 The initial inspiration came from reading the book [168 Hours](https://lauravanderkam.com/books/168-hours/), in which Laura Vanderkam asks us to really see what we are doing with our time.
 There are 168 hours in a week and her claim is that although we feel we never have enough time, journaling what we do is a means to bullshit test ourselves.

 ### Input data
-* We split our time between `personal` and `work` I think.
+* We split our time between `personal` and `work` universes.
+* _(Actually this project doesnt care how you divide your life, but the first term, below, is a "core-category" )_
+* ...
 * And furthermore we bring our attention to either specific *Projects*, which have a beginning and an end, such as the below `taxes-2017`--_hopefully one day I will finish my taxes_--and `adhoc` tasks which is meant to record time spent helping a colleague for example (here called `consulting`, below).
-* `routine` is a potentially useful or not distinction of things we do which do not have an *End*.
+* `routine` is a potentially useful --_or not_-- distinction of things we do which do not have an *End*.
 ```
 times 2018-02-10